GideonFlynn/FSND-Linux-Server-Configuration/README.md

 # An FSND Linux server configuration project

-My instance is located at [gideonservice.me](http://gideonservice.me/), with IP address 46.101.150.121.
+My instance is located at [gideonservice.me](http://gideonservice.me/) @ IP address 46.101.150.121.

 The ssh key for grader is given at project submission.